Samsung's Galaxy Home smart speaker promises to play catch-up

-Samsung had a lot to say about its artificially intelligent voice assistant Bixby at the company's annual developer conference -- and that included an update on the odd-looking Galaxy Home smart speaker, which seeks to give Alexa, Siri and Google Assistant some new competition by bringing Bixby straight into your living room.
+Foldable phones aside, Samsung had plenty to say about its artificially intelligent voice assistant Bixby at the company's annual developer conference this week.
+That included an update on the odd-looking Galaxy Home smart speaker, which seeks to give Alexa, Siri and Google Assistant some new competition by bringing Bixby straight into your living room.

 The problem?
 We still have no idea when the Galaxy Home will arrive, or what it will cost.